jedahan/jedahan.github.com/resume/index.md

 work
 ----
+ * __Software Engineer__ [ Etsy ][] | Winter 2016 -

+     Full-stack software engineer for Etsy.com payments team.
+Worked on international tax compliance for expanding to new markets, improving the payment processor state machine and api.

  * __Rogue Developer__ [ Bard Graduate Center ][] | Winter 2014 - Spring 2015

     Created interactives for five different platforms, illustrating the differences in HCI over 30 years.
 Wrote BASIC for the Commodore 64, HyperTalk for the Mac Plus, native C for the Palm Pilot Professional, javascript/canvas for iOS, and C++/openFrameworks for the kinect.
 Installed in gallery to be up for 3 months, open to the public.